 - d.
 Division of labour is breaking up a production process into a series of tasks, each performed by a different worker.
 It enabled a worker to learn the job and become proficient at it more quickly, and avoid the delays of having a single worker shifting from one activity to another. - 11. a.
-Service involves a high degree of customer contact and are much more sensitive to demand variability.
-Services often require a higher labour content and the output is variable.
-Quality assurance is more challenging in services because performance and consumption occur at the same time.
-The service sector accounts for more than 78 percent of jobs in Canada and this continues to increase.
+The service sector accounts for more than 79 percent of jobs in Canada and this continues to increase.
 Some examples include government services, finance and insurance, healthcare, education, professional and technical services. - b.
 Manufacturing is important because it produces the goods that we use, and many service jobs are dependent on manufacturing because they support manufacturing.
-It allows a separation between production and consumption permitting a fair degree of latitude in selecting work methods, assigning jobs, scheduling work, and exercising control over operations.
-Since high mechanization generates products with low variability, manufacturing tends to be smooth and efficient.
 Manufacturing produces food and beverage, textile and clothing, petroleum, chemicals, machinery, computer and electronic products, electrical equipment, and transportation equipment. - 12.
 A model is an abstraction of reality, a simplified representation of something.
 Models can be mathematical, schematic, or statistical.
 Models ignore the unimportant details so that attention can be concentrated on the most important aspects, thus increasing the opportunity to understand a problem and its solution.
 Models allow experiments that could be very costly to do in real life. - 13.
 From Table 1-6: e.g., Frederick W. Taylor, Frank Gilbreth, Henry Gantt, Henry Ford, F.W.
 Harris, W. Shewhart, W. Edwards Deming, Joseph Orlicky, and Taiichi Ohno. - 14.
-Answers might vary for each student. - Pros (for owning a car): convenience, flexibility Cons (for owning a car): costs (initial, insurance, maintenance & repairs, gas), parking - b.
-Pros (for buying now): availability Cons (for buying now): technology change, reduced cost in future - c.
-Pros (for new car): reliability, warranteeCons (for new car): more expensive, higher insurance, higher depreciation - d.
+Answers might vary for each student. - a.
+Pros (for owning a car): convenience, flexibility Cons (for owning a car): costs (initial, insurance, maintenance & repairs, gas), parking - b.
+Pros (for buying now): availabilityCons (for buying now): technology change, reduced cost in future - c.
+Pros (for new car): reliability, warrantee

+Cons (for new car): more expensive, higher insurance, higher depreciation

+- d.
 Pros (for speaking up in class): develop favourable image with instructor, feel more confident Cons (for speaking up in class): risk of being wrong, appearance of showing off - 15.
 Craft production: involves skilled workers producing high variety of customized goods at low quantity, utilizing general-purpose equipment.
-The main advantage is the flexibility to produce a wide variety of goods providing many choices for customers.
+The main advantage is the flexibility to produce a wide variety of goods providing many choices to customers.
 The main disadvantage is its inability to produce at low cost.
 Examples: custom tailor, machine shop, print shop, and landscaping.

 Mass production: involves low-skilled workers producing a few standardized goods at high quantity, utilizing specialized equipment.
-The main advantage is low cost, efficient production.
+The main advantage is low cost efficient production.
 The main disadvantage is that it does not allow easy changes in quantity of output, the product, or the process.
 Examples: paper, sugar or salt or crude oil refining, and soft drink-bottling.